KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to duplicate last line
+script to delete all javascrip files